inch-worm-games/.github/SUPPORT.md

 # Support

-This article explains where to get help with remark.
+This article explains how to reach out to us for help.
 Please read through the following guidelines.

 > 👉 **Note**: before participating in our community, please read our